top of page

 Step 5: Design a Production Schedule

 Your vision is a major production.
-It's so big, we can't quantify the whole thing at once.
+It’s so big that we can’t quantify the whole thing at once.
 Instead, we can break it into measurable goals and shape a schedule to accomplish them, one day at a time.
 Think about the goals you are pursuing and what needs to be done to accomplish them.
-Note the various daily routines that keep ourselves healthy, energized and fired up.
-These are essential, so from there we can begin to look outward and ahead, at how we interact with our team, network, and community.
-Observe your patterns.
-Daily, weekly, monthly, and even annual patterns can have a tremendous long term benefit to our productivity.
+Note the various daily routines that keep you healthy, energized, and fired up.
+These are essential.
+From there, we can begin to look outward and ahead, at how we interact with our team, network, and community.
+Observe your patterns—daily, weekly, monthly, and even annual patterns can have a tremendous long-term benefit to our productivity.
 It comes down to consistent repetition of meaningful action.
-Determine what it will take to accomplish your goals and plug it into your calendar.
-Forget about that snooze button.
-We have a schedule to keep now!
-Discipline creates lifestyle.
-Success takes time, but it takes less time when we take the right action consistently.

 Step 6: Invest Every Dollar You Have

-A savings account is a good investment if you aren't yet sure what to invest in and need a place to gather your funds.
-However the truth is, every dollar unspent is only as good as the interest accrued.
-If your money is not generating more for you, it's time to put it to work.
-This is so much more than a numbers game.
-It's about value.
-The most value from your dollar is where it will do the most to contribute to the accomplishment of your goals.
-Investments can include self education like a coach or course designed to give your specific knowledge or guidance that you need for your success.
-It can also include hiring a virtual assistant to help you work more efficiently or performing vehicle maintenance that will become costly if left unchecked.
-Wherever your dollar can do the most for you, is exactly where it needs to be.
-Until that time, you are losing valuable, nontransferable time.
+Investments can include self-education, like a coach or course designed to give you the specific knowledge or guidance you need for success.
+It can also include hiring a virtual assistant to help you work more efficiently or performing vehicle maintenance that could become costly if left unchecked.
+Wherever your dollar can do the most for you, that’s exactly where it needs to be.
+Until then, you are losing valuable, nontransferable time.
 Your vision is coming together here and now, not someday.
-Value your time, invest your money, and let's get to work.
+Value your time, invest your money, and let’s get to work.

 Step 7: Uncover Opportunities

-It takes action to acquire experience and find the exact steps that will lead to your dream life.
-It may be closer than you think.
-This article provides you with a proven road map to realize your vision.
-One thing is certain, it's not going to come to you without taking action!
-Exploring your horizons is critical.
-If you aren't 100% satisfied, fill the gap with things that are going to contribute more to your endeavors than you have already.
-If you're looking only where the light is good, you will not find what will bring the most value to your life.
-Let's face it.
-You already know what's in front of you.
+Let's face it, you already know what's in front of you.
 Opportunities are everywhere.
-Look high or look low, far away or close by.
+Look high or low, far away or close by.
 If you're covering new ground, you're uncovering new opportunities.
 You just have to look.
 Meeting new people and facing new challenges often pulls us out of our comfort zone.
 In fact, comfort is a sure sign of familiar territory.
 Challenge yourself to look further than you have before.
-You will see, through exploration and adventure of any scale, there lies an experience that will help you reach your potential and step into a life that today, you may only dream about.
+You will see, through exploration and adventure of any scale, that there lies an experience that will help you reach your potential and step into a life that today you may only dream about.

 Step 8: Get More Experience